Geeksltd/MSharp.Docs/Tutorials/15/README.md

     }
 }
 ```
-According to the requirements, in this page for search dropdown we have used `.DisplayExpression()` to display country code and for *RegistrationDate* and *NumberOfEmployees* column, we have used `.DisplayFormat()` method to show its value in special format as we want.
+According to the requirements, in this page for search dropdown  and *RegistrationDate* column we have used `.DisplayExpression()` to display country code and date.
+For *NumberOfEmployees* column, we have used `.DisplayFormat()` method to show its value in special format as we want.

 ### Country Pages